Jaber-Ali/Computer-Store/README.md

 # Computer-Store

-The is a dynamic webshope page bulit using  HTML/CSS,Bootstrap ,Json and JavaScript.
+The is a dynamic webshope page bulit using  HTML/CSS, Bootstrap, Json and JavaScript.
 # Development environment

 Visual Studio Code